Format & schedule

 15How you get cut.
 Submitting someone else's work as your own, rigging the community vote — bots, bought votes, sock puppets — misrepresenting what your app actually does, or taking your repo private mid-tournament.
 Any one of them is a disqualification, no rematch.

 16Appeals exist, organizers decide.
 Think a call went wrong?
-Your team can file an appeal through the platform and organizers review it on the record — but their decisions on scores, advancement, and the cup are final.
+Your team can file an appeal through the platform and organizers review it on the record — but their decisions on scores, head-to-heads, advancement, and the cup are final.

 Wondering whether your project can enter at all?
 That's the project submission criteria.